theowenyoung/archive-actionsflow/docs/triggers/3-script.md

   The context you can use is the same as `run`, see [here](#context)

-- `deduplication_key`, optional.
+- `deduplicationKey`, optional.
 The script trigger deduplicates the array against the key.
 If the `id` key does not exist, you should specify an alternative unique key to deduplicate off of.
 If neither are supplied, we fallback to looking for `id`, `key`, if neither are supplied, we will hash the item, and generate a unique key

 ## Context